 1. Protection from a house market crash

-In the UK, we’re a nation obsessed by property ownership and it’s easy to understand why.
-House prices have rocketed over the past decade in a market where investors have benefited from record low interest rates and easy money.
+In the UK, we’re a nation obsessed with property ownership and it’s easy to understand why.
+House prices have rocketed over the past decade in a market where investors have benefited from record low-interest rates and easy money.
 5% deposits and low mortgage APRs have granted buyers easy access to the market.
-A competitive mortgage market has thrived on offering interest only mortgages.
+A competitive mortgage market has thrived on offering interest-only mortgages.

 As prices have risen year on year, many house owners have remortgaged and pushed borrowing to its limits.
 But now we’re entering a period where all these dynamics are reversing at the same time.

 Interest rates have now risen both in the UK and US, with promises of more hikes to come.
 No longer can mortgages be obtained with tiny deposits or interest only repayments.
 New mortgages and remortgages are now based on higher rates, deposit requirements are higher and monthly repayments are sky-rocketing.
 All of this is set against a backdrop of falling house prices.

 With the average UK resident highly exposed to the property market, a crash in prices will impact us all.
 Repossessions will hit lenders hard, while stock markets will decline as less disposable income crimps corporate profits.

 Owning gold offers protection against such market crashes.
 As a safe haven asset, it’s gold investors who will benefit when the markets go through a prolonged period of pain.
 Have a read of our study, Gold Investment versus Property.

 2. Tax efficiency